A photo essay on the mental health crisis in the veterinary profession

 Human health, specifically from the mental health standpoint, and animal sentience are literally two sides of the same coin and can no longer stand to be considered in isolation from one another.
 Until we fully embrace our interrelatedness, conservation efforts will only fall short of sustainable and lasting impact.

-Vet techs allow several photographs of a rescued swan to be taken prior to returning him to his holding space.
-The swan stares curiously and gracefully in my direction as staff stand patiently close-by.
-The swan is offered sufficient space to act on its own accord, which only serves to highlight the animal's sentience as displayed through a calm and trusting demeanor.
+Vet techs allow a rescued swan to be photographed prior to returning him to his holding space.
+The swan stares curiously in my direction and offered sufficient space to act on its own accord, which only serves to highlight the animal's sentience as displayed through a calm and trusting demeanor.

 A call to action...strengthening resilience